brendanmetzger/ledger/README.md

 - [ ] The slide in message when user scrolls y amount of screen
 - [ ] Fix a JSON object riddled with errors (use cuepoints object)
 - [ ] Design a page to be scrolled as the interactive element
+- [ ] Game of Life on Scroll instead of timer
+- [ ] Do a lecture on mapping for ASWM
+- [ ] Loops as 99 bottles of beer on the wall

 ## Warm-ups